f5devcentral/f5-big-iq-lab/docs/class1/module3/lab3.rst

   :scale: 60%
   :align: center

+3. Now back to the BIG-IQ and ``tenant1_https_app_service`` application service.
+   Click on **View Sample API Request** in the right upper corner and select it.
-3. Now back to the BIG-IQ and ``tenant1_https_app_service`` application and select **Application Service > Configuration** and scroll down in the AS3 declaration and find that the schema has added the second pool member.
+   You will have a full AS3 declaration schema, scroll down in the AS3 declaration and find that the schema has added the second pool member.

 .. image:: ../pictures/module3/lab-3-3.png
   :align: center